formbricks/store/apps/docs/docs/reference/architecture.md

 # Architecture Reference

-Technical reference for contributors and those interested in Store's internal design.
+Technical reference for contributors and those interested in Hub's internal design.

 :::info Audience
-This page is for **contributors** and **advanced users** who want to understand Store's internals.
-If you're just using Store, see the [Quick Start Guide](../quickstart) instead.
+This page is for **contributors** and **advanced users** who want to understand Hub's internals.
+If you're just using Hub, see the [Quick Start Guide](../quickstart) instead.
 :::

 ## Technology Stack